ApprenticeAI/frapy/docs/topics/item-pipeline.rst

 ----------------------

 In this example we'll write items to MongoDB_ using pymongo_.
-MongoDB address and database name are specified in Scrapy settings;
+MongoDB address and database name are specified in Frapy settings;
 MongoDB collection is named after item class.

 The main point of this example is to show how to use :meth:`from_crawler`